 Optional rules to speed up combat are also given, allowing one to eliminate hit locations, enable sudden death critical hits (i.e a flat 50% chance you croak if you are out of wounds with each hit) and everyone getting an extra half action because fuck it.
-While there is a provision for stunning opponents by hitting them on the head, the game mentions nonlethal combat (i.e fisticuffs) but no means of adjucating it, which feels a little rushed.
-The grappling rules provide some means of immobilizing a foe, which is nice, but as it stands they are overpowered since there is no penalty for attempting a grapple against an armed combatant, which makes no fucking sense.
+While there is a provision for stunning opponents by hitting them over the head, the game mentions nonlethal combat (i.e fisticuffs) but no means of adjucating it or dealing nonlethal damage, which feels a little rushed.
+The grappling rules provide some means of immobilizing a foe, which is nice, but as it stands they are overpowered since there is no penalty for attempting a grapple against an armed combatant.
 Adding an attack of opportunity mechanism would have been nice here.

 The injury rules have not significantly altered from their 1e predecessors, for which we may praise Sigmar.
 Combat in Warhammer Fantasy is a blood-soaked, mud-spattered, bone-crunching mess of dented helmets, severed limbs and internal hemorrhaging.
 After you run out of wounds, excess damage is expressed as a number on the critical hit table.
 The randomness of the old game has been replaced with a more deterministic system with fixed results.
-1 or 2 points of critical damage tend to result in lost actions, stunning, getting knocked prone or dented armour while anything above 6 tends to result in arterial bleeding, crippled limbs (with a chance of permanent mutilation) and anything above 8 means instant death.
+1 or 2 points of critical damage tend to result in lost actions, stunning, getting knocked prone or dented armour while anything above 6 tends to result in arterial bleeding, crippled limbs (with a chance of permanent mutilation even if one receives treatment) and anything above 8 means instant death.
 To prevent combat from turning into a comedic sort of cripplefighting, all critical hits received after a crippling result are covered by the Sudden Death critical hit system, meaning 1-5 points is ignored, 6+ means instant death.
 The harshest nonlethal critical hit can result in being paralysed from the waist down.
 OH Warhammer how I love thee.
-It is noteworthy that in Warhammer Fantasy you cannot really be knocked out.
+It is noteworthy that in Warhammer Fantasy Roleplaying you cannot be knocked out or go unconscious.
 You are either capable of combat or dead.

-While combat will be the primary cause of death for your poor dumb shmucks, there are other ways to get your shit ruined.
-Fire is particularly dangerous, and is far more potent then it’s watered down 41st millenium equivalent, ignoring all toughness and armour once someone is set ablaze.
-Diseases are still a fact of life in Warhammer, though they have been watered down somewhat to accomodate the smaller balls and wimpier disposition of the modern gamer.
+While combat will be the primary cause of death for your poor dumb schmucks, there are other ways to get your shit ruined.
+Fire is particularly dangerous, and is far more potent then its watered down 41st millenial equivalent, ignoring all toughness and armor once someone is set ablaze.
+Diseases are still a fact of life in the Old World, though they have been watered down somewhat to accommodate the smaller balls and wimpier disposition of the modern gamer.
 Diseases like the Bloody flux (known in Altdorf as the Rumster’s Revenge and contracted by eating cheap halfling pies) and the Kruts represent little more then an inconvenience, whilst the Green Pox and Neglish Rot can be absolutely lethal and permanently debilitating.